tjdevries/vim-vertex/README.md

 1. `foldmethod=marker`: I'm not really sure why you would be using this otherwise
 2. `webapi`: JSON encoding

-Eventually, this plugin should be `foldmarker` agnostic.
-I know it is not currently :D
+Maybe this plugin is now `foldmarker` agnostic.
+I'm not sure yet.
+Still working on some other things currently

 ## Testing